 The best time to prune apple trees is in late winter or very early spring before any new growth starts.
 The tree takes up a dormant state after shedding its leaves and before sprouting new buds.
-Pruning is best completed just before growth starts in the Spring as cuts will heal quickly, cuts made in early winter will be open and unprotected until growth resumes in late March.
+Pruning is best completed just before growth starts in the Spring as cuts will heal quickly, cuts made in early winter will be open and unprotected until growth resumes in late March so a possible entry point for disease which you will want to avoid.

 Pruning can look like a complicated process that can put some people off but is in fact relatively simple once you learn the basics.
 I’ve included a list of terms below which might be worth reading before we get stuck in, I’m hoping they will make it easier to understand the article.